 Coggins Policy: What is Coggins and why does it matter

 As of 2021 all SLR Rides and In person equine events will require a valid Negative Coggins Test within the last 12 months

 The Coggins Test is actually testing for Equine Infectious Anemia.
 This is a highly contagious virus that is spread by biting insects.
 The challenge presented by EIA is that a) there is no vaccine for it b) once infected a horse becomes a lifelong carrier who’s presence in the herd or nearby presents a constant risk for healthy uninfected horses nearby c) Infected horses may be asymptomatic. d) Foals can be infected in utero and often abort or die within a few months of birth.

 For more information about EIA in Saskatchewan please check out the following links:

 The Saskatchewan Long Riders doesn’t have any required vaccinations.

 Four year old Rule

-In order to participate in a 50 mile Endurance race horses must be at least 5 years of age, proof of age may be required.
+In order to participate in a 50 mile Endurance race horses must be at least 5 years of age (a gull 60 months), proof of age may be required.

 Equine Fitness and Welfare Rules